 Note: If a large number of new files are placed into the Models folder, they may not be available as soon as the application launches or immediately after a rescan.
-But once compiled, the files will be available immediately.
+If objects or digital gobos are still waiting to be compiled when a layer attempts to display them, Mbox will display a fully-transparent null image until the requested file has been compiled.
+Once compiled, the files will be available immediately.